 My name is Jay Martinez and I am the Founder and Designated Broker of the Luxe Real Estate Group.
 For over 30 years I have represented sellers and buyers in Scottsdale, Paradise Valley and across Maricopa County.
-I have closed over 1000 transactions and currently lead a small team of dedicated agents.
+I have closed over 1000 transactions and get results for my clients.